Heather Penney: September 11 attacks

 Penney, who was a first lieutenant at the time, was ordered into the air in her F-16 fighter jet alongside Marc H. Sasseville's aircraft at Andrews Air Force Base as the terrorist attacks were unfolding on September 11, 2001.
-They were ordered to down United Flight 93 before it reached the Washington, D.C. airspace, but because of the urgency, there was not enough time to outfit their aircraft with live ammunition other than the minimal 100 rounds of ball ammunition always carried to maintain trim.
-The mission could only have been accomplished by ramming the plane with their respective fighter jets.
-Penney and Sasseville were never able to intercept United 93, as it had crashed at least 35 minutes before they took off, and likely would have reached Washington 15 minutes prior to their being airborne.
+They were ordered to down United Flight 93 before it reached the Washington, D.C. airspace, but because of the urgency, there was not enough time to outfit their aircraft with live ammunition other than the minimal 105 rounds of ball ammunition always carried to maintain trim.
+The pilots say that they believed the mission could only have been accomplished by ramming the airliner with their respective fighter jets.
+Penney and Sasseville were never able to intercept United 93, as it had crashed approximately 30 minutes before they took off.

-In the Washington Post, Penney described her willingness to down Flight 93 without using live ammunition, saying that "there are things in this world that are more important than ourselves. […] We belong to something greater than ourselves.
+In the Washington Post, Penney described her willingness to down Flight 93 without using live ammunition, saying that "there are things in this world that are more important than ourselves. [...]
+We belong to something greater than ourselves.
 As complex and diverse and discordant as it is, this thing, this idea called America, binds us together in citizenship and community and brotherhood".